2019-2020 Training Opportunities

-Mirella C. Maggi, PhD (The Pennsylvania State University) - Dr. Maggi joined the faculty at Dartmouth Hitchcock Medical Center and Geisel School of Medicine in 2018.
-Dr. Maggi treats children and adolescents presenting with a wide range of emotional and behavioral concerns.
+Mirella C. Maggi, PhD (The Pennsylvania State University) - Dr. Maggi joined the faculty at Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in 2018, where she treats children and adolescents presenting with a range of emotional and behavioral concerns.
 She specializes in treating children and adolescents with complex trauma histories.
-Dr. Maggi uses cognitive-behavioral approaches including Trauma-Focused Cognitive Behavioral Therapy as well as Child-Parent Psychotherapy to work with her patients.
+Dr. Maggi uses cognitive-behavioral approaches including Trauma-Focused Cognitive Behavioral Therapy as well as Child-Parent Psychotherapy.
 Dr. Maggi's research interests broadly include how children learn to regulate their emotions in homes in which they are exposed to high levels of anger.
-Her past research has included investigating the neural network that is recruited when children hear angry voices.

 Kim Pike, PsyD (Antioch University New England) – Dr. Pike has been employed as a staff psychologist at New Hampshire Hospital since 2002.
 She works with adults with acute mental problems and chronic mental illness and personality disorders.
 She has supervised clinical psychology and neuropsychology doctoral interns since 2010.

-Sivan Rotenberg, PhD, MA (Concordia University) – Dr. Rotenberg joined the faculty of Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in December of 2016.
-She serves as the Director of the Behavioral Medicine Service.
+Sivan Rotenberg, PhD (Concordia University) – Dr. Rotenberg joined the faculty of Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in December of 2016.
+She serves as the Associate Training Director of the Psychology Intership Program and Director of the Behavioral Medicine Service.
 Her area of specialization is Health Psychology with an emphasis on weight management interventions and coping with cancer and other medical conditions.
 At Dartmouth-Hitchcock, she provides embedded services through the Weight and Wellness Center and the Norris Cotton Cancer Center.